“It’s difficult to think anything but pleasant thoughts while eating a homegrown tomato.” – Lewis Grizzard

-Everyone knows that homegrown tomatoes taste an order of magnitude better than ones that come from the grocery stores’ shelves.
-They are fresher, juicer, sweeter and just plain delicious.
-Tomatoes grown for supermarkets are bred for their firmness, hardiness, ability to withstand travel and even color.
+Everyone knows that home garden tomatoes taste an order of magnitude better than ones that come from the grocery stores’ shelves.
+They are fresher, juicier, sweeter and just plain delicious.
+Tomatoes grown for supermarkets are bred for their firmness, ability to withstand travel, long shelf life, uniformity and even color.
 That also makes them bland, mealy and not very tasty.

 More than anything, tomatoes need sun.
 Full sun, for that matter and no less than 8-hours per day.
 If your garden plot receives less than ideal amounts of sunshine (and the warmth it provides) you can still grow beautiful tomatoes, but will have to improve conditions for them to thrive.